AnnaLangner/ACO_TSP/README.md

 ## Running project

-To run the project in the terminal with argument , type ```python3 main.py 'resources/berlin52.tsp' --num_ants 20 --num_iterations 10 --rho 0.3```
+To run backend in the terminal with argument , type ```python3 main.py 'resources/berlin52.tsp' --num_ants 20 --num_iterations 10 --rho 0.3```

+To run user interface in terminal type ```python3 aco_tsp_gui.py``` A user window will appear where you can add parameters such as:
+* Path to tsp file `resources/att48.tsp`
+* Number of ants `50`
+* Number of iterations `100`
+* Pheromone evaporation rate `0.3`

+After clicking the submit button, the best route is calculated.
+It gives the city numbers in the order the ant passed through, as well as the best route length.